 - Lawn must be consistent with comparable units and sodded with St. Augustine sod (grass) as described below. - All areas around the housing structure must have sod at least 20 feet from slab to the left and right, or to side property lines, and rear of house.
-The front yard of the house must have full sod. - Sod (grass) must be installed as necessary to establish consistency with comparable units and properly rolled to eliminate uneven and rutted surfaces. - All concrete remnants and construction debris must be removed. - The lawn must be appropriately mowed and trimmed at the time of inspection in rehab, reconstruction, and new construction. - Provide and Install Trees - A minimum of one tree will be required in the front yard of each single family unit and be properly located on the site. - The new trees required must be 25-gallon size trees or larger and must be appropriately planted and watered to ensure sustainability. - Existing trees too close to the structure or threatening the structure must be trimmed or must be removed. - Generally, trees that require trimming must have the branches cut back to the main trunk. - Existing trees that could damage an adjacent structure above or below the foundation must be removed. - Existing trees that present a safety hazard because electrical wiring runs through them must be trimmed or the trees must be removed. - Unless noted otherwise, or as required by the Request for Proposal (RFP), the contractor must provide and install a new treated wood, perimeter fence as prescribed in the HCDD TYPICAL FENCE CONSTRUCTION DETAIL (DIAGRAM 2023-01A) (See Appendix C: Wood Fence Detail).
+The front yard of the house must have full sod. - Sod (grass) must be installed as necessary to establish consistency with comparable units and properly rolled to eliminate uneven and rutted surfaces. - All concrete remnants and construction debris must be removed. - The lawn must be appropriately mowed and trimmed at the time of inspection in rehab, reconstruction, and new construction. - Provide and Install Trees - Provide a minimum of 2 trees with a caliper of 2 inches from the approved City of Houston tree and shrub list. - Provide a minimum of 10 shrubs from the approved City of Houston tree and shrub list. - A minimum of one tree will be required in the front yard of each single family unit and be properly located on the site. - The new trees required must be 25-gallon size trees or larger and must be appropriately planted and watered to ensure sustainability. - Existing trees too close to the structure or threatening the structure must be trimmed or must be removed. - Generally, trees that require trimming must have the branches cut back to the main trunk. - Existing trees that could damage an adjacent structure above or below the foundation must be removed. - Existing trees that present a safety hazard because electrical wiring runs through them must be trimmed or the trees must be removed. - The final grade must have proper slopes away from house with a minimum 6" slab exposure and must be level with all flat work at a minimum. - Grading below elevated structure must provide positive drainage away from house footprint and prevent pooling under the house. - Unless noted otherwise, or as required by the Request for Proposal (RFP), the contractor must provide and install a new treated wood, perimeter fence as prescribed in the HCDD TYPICAL FENCE CONSTRUCTION DETAIL (DIAGRAM 2023-01A) (See Appendix C: Wood Fence Detail).